annabush092/syncedIn-backend/README.md

 Allow users to create new Genres.
 Before creating the genre, try to match it with something that already exists, and ask them to choose one or create a new one anyways.
 (Try to search for each individual word inside other genre names to see if there are any matches?)

 Add a 'willing-to-learn' category for instruments and genres in a user profile

+Location of musicians!

+Can users rank their instruments so the userCard shows the most important ones? (userCard shows perform=true instruments)

+Allow musicians to upload a resume, what they're currently working on, past schools, bio, etc

+Add pictures for each instrument and genre to display on profile instrument cards

+Allow users to link to each other in posts (think of twitter- you can follow people or mention their name in a tweet to get their attention)

+Allow users to directly message each other, but also give them the option to block direct messages

+If I make updates to a user, how do I force the page to reload and show those changes without totally reloading the site?